mfthomps/Labtainers/docs/labdesigner.md

 These packages of artifacts are then transfered to the instructor, (e.g., via email or a CLE), and ingested into the instructor's system where lab assessment occurs.

+The stdin and stdout for all non-system programs is captured, e.g., the results of an "ls" command are not captured.
+The stdin and stdout of selected system programs will be captured if the program names appear in the *treataslocal* file at
+    $LABTAINER_DIR/labs/[labname]/[container name]/bin/treataslocal

 ### Identify Lab-specifc Artifacts ###
 The automated assessement fuctions encourage labs to be organized into a set of distinct "goals".
 For each goal, the lab designer should identify specific fields within stdin and/or stdout that